 Make a detailed list of everything that is wrong, inaccurate, outdated, or even information that is missing.
 Then, gather supporting documents.
 For example, if you closed an account that is still reported as open, see if you can obtain a letter or other document showing you closed the account.

 The three nationwide CRAs allow you to dispute information in your credit reports online, which is the easiest way to file disputes.
-However, if you prefer, you may send a detailed letter to the CRA, detailing what is wrong and why, and including supporting documentation.
+But if you prefer, you may send a detailed letter to the CRA, detailing what is wrong and why.
+Be sure to include supporting documentation.
 You'll have to send the letter directly to the CRA.
 Use the particular address the CRA sets forth for these dispute letters.
 You can find those addresses on the agencies' websites.